eduardojaime/AI-Prototypes/StorytellingAI/v4/README.md

-# StorytellingAI v3
+# StorytellingAI v4

 Objectives:

-- Multi-language Support
+- [ ] Multi-language Support
-- Refactor Modules for better reusability
+- [ ] Single run generation of two videos
-- Publish as Service
+- [ ] Publish as a service